Roninii/portfolio/content/blog/tic-tac-toe-with-vue-3.md

 </style>
 ```

 Now let's add the JS!
 Since our component isn't in charge of maintaining any state, it'll be pretty lean.
-All we need is to declare our props, `label`, `value`, and `winner`.
+All we need is to declare our props: `label`, `value`, and `winner`.

 ```html
 <script>